 The goal of this site has always been to expose new artists to the readers, as well as be a great resource for artists to share news and gain new fans.
 Quite a few artists that have been shown on the site have attracted the interest of some well known galleries.
-It is my hope that the Creep Machine exposes readers to new art, and most importantly gets them excited about all of the amazing art that is being created today.
+It is my hope that the Creep Machine exposes readers to new art, and most importantly gets them excited about all of the amazing contemporary art that is being created.
 Maybe you’ll even take the time to look back in art history as well.

 Why the name “Creep Machine”?

-Well, I’m really into old pulp comics and art, and the name creep machine kind of fits in that old, b-movie, pulp comic kind of deal.
-For many years during my studies I slowly collected information from the internet and books, and collected art links, which is how this blog was born.
+Well, I’m really into old pulp comics and art, and the name Creep Machine kind of fits in that old, b-movie, pulp comic kind of deal.
+For many years during my studies I slowly collected information from the internet, books, and collected art links, which is how this blog was born.
 It was originally just a place for me to revisit art I found inspiring.

 Can I send you my work to put on the site?

-If you would like to send work to be reviewed, please just e-mail links to your portfolio.
-I have two sections to show art, Art(ist) of the Day, and the monthly featured artists.
-Please bear in mind that even though you send the work to be reviewed, it may or may not be shown.
-I will get a hold of you if I show your work, or plan to use your work for the featured artist area.
+If you would like to send work to be reviewed, please e-mail links to your portfolio.
+Attachments will not be accepted.
+Please keep in mind that even though you send the work to be reviewed, it may or may not be shown.
+I will get a hold of you if I show your work.
 I might not be able to post the work quickly sometimes, but I do read all messages and try to respond whether or not I show the work.